What Is Forex?

 accounts to participate.

 The Forex market is used by a wide range of participants.
-At the institutional level, central
+At the institutional level,

 banks,

-hedge funds, commercial banks, and corporations trade currencies for
+hedge funds, commercial banks, and corporations trade currencies

 various economic and business

 purposes.
-At the retail level, individual traders use online platforms to speculate
+At the retail level, individual traders use online platforms to

 on currency